Datatamer/terraform-gcp-tamr-vm/README.md

 # Development
 ## Generating Docs
-Run `make gen` to generate the section of docs around terraform inputs, outputs and requirements.
+Run `make terraform/docs` to generate the section of docs around terraform inputs, outputs and requirements.

 ## Checkstyles
 Run `make lint`, this will run terraform fmt, in addition to a few other checks to detect whitespace issues.